Sharp exponential localization for solutions of the Perturbed Dirac Equation: Introduction

+We prove a rigidity property of the Dirac operator: if $\psi$ is a solution to \eqref{eq:main} and has a too large exponential decay at infinity, then $\psi$ has compact support.
+Moreover, when $n=2,3$ we provide explicit examples of solutions to \eqref{eq:main} that have the prescripted exponential decay at infinity, when the potential has the related decay at infinity: this ensures that in these cases our results are sharp.
+When informations on the local behaviour of $\V$ are provided, our results determine also the sharpest exponential decay at infinity for non-trivial solutions to \eqref{eq:main}.

-Since the Dirac operator is the matrix-valued square root of the Laplace operator, that is $\D_n^2=\Delta \mathbb I_{2(n-1)}$, it is interesting to review the results on the analogous problem for the Laplace operator.
+Since the Dirac operator is the matricial square root of the Laplace operator, it is interesting to review the results on the analogous problem for the latter.
 Let $u$ be a solution to